Secrets Without .env Files

 tako secrets set API_KEY --env development

-tako secrets ls
+tako secrets list

 Check the CLI reference for the full command set, or the deployment docs for how secrets flow during a deploy.
 The development guide covers how secrets work locally with tako dev.